mikanikos/Fork-Accountability/docs/1-tendermint-overview.md

 In this section we will give a simple proof of the agreement property for the Tendermint algorithm and show why the correct majority assumption we gave before (*n > 3f*, or simply *n = 3f + 1*) is important for ensuring this property.

-The key idea behind the proof of the agreement property is that any two sets of *2f + 1* processes have at least one correct process in common respect to the Tendermint context.
+The key idea behind the proof of the agreement property is that any two sets of *2f + 1* processes have at least one correct process in common with respect to the Tendermint context.

 We know that Tendermint assumes that *n > 3f*, for simplicity we assumed that *n = 3f + 1*.
 We have two sets of *2f + 1* processes, their sum can be written as: